Ichigo-Labs/cgrep/README.md

                 "warn");
         }
         ```
 1. Each check will be run against all project files. `.gitignore` is respected.
-If a check returns `false`, the `cgrep` command will have a failure exit code.
+If a check returns boolean `false` or the string `fail`, the `cgrep` command will have a failure exit code.
     - Each check is passed the following args as an object:
         ```typescript
         /** Eg 'src/components/foo.js'.
 Relative posix path format. */